-We consider two defibrillating voltages, a typical traditional defibrillation shock of 50 V/cm21, denoted here as a strong shock, and 3 V/cm shock, the strongest of those considered in ref.3, denoted here as a weak shock.
-The transmembrane initial conditions for all simulations are set at -83 mV. for all spatial locations.
+We consider two defibrillating voltages, a typical traditional defibrillation shock of 50 V/cm, denoted here as a strong shock, and 3 V/cm shock, the strongest of those considered in Ref.
+3, denoted here as a weak shock.
+The transmembrane initial conditions for all simulations are set at -83 mVfor all spatial locations.
 The shock voltage is imposed at the left and right edges of the bath, in the orientation as shown in the 2D slices, with the positive electrode on the left.

-Additional simulation issues are discussed in the Supplementary Materials.
+Additional simulation issues are discussed in the supplementary material.

-C. Physiological Parameters
+C. Physiological parameters

-Cardiac tissue, blood vessel wall and bath conductivities are given in Table I, and except as explicitly noted in the text, from lines 1 and 2 of Table I. Alternate conductivity values appear in the literature, see Table II.
-Alternate values for blood conductivity of 0.7 S/m and blood vessel wall conductivity of 0.17 S/m have been reported29.
+Cardiac tissue, blood vessel wall, and bath conductivities are given in Table I, and except as explicitly noted in the text, from lines 1 and 2 of Table I. Alternate conductivity values appear in the literature (see Table II).
+Alternate values for blood conductivity of 0.7 S/m and blood vessel wall conductivity of 0.17 S/m have been reported.

-The blood vessel wall thickness $l = 3.87a^{0.63}$ depends on the vessel outer radius a, with l blishing.
-LE I. Conductivity in S/m of various regions of the rabbit heart.
-The isotropic intra cellular and extracellular conductivities are calculated as the harmonic mean32.
+The blood vessel wall thickness $l = 3.87a^{0.63}$ depends on the vessel outer radius a, with l and a in microns, as discussed in Sec.
+III F 2 and in the supplementary material.
+This formula is appropriate for arteries and the larger arterioles.
+It is applicable to the rabbit vessels when considered as arteries.
+For smaller arteries in slab geometry studies, the